List of SpongeBob SquarePants characters: Mermaid Man and Barnacle Boy

-Mermaid Man (voiced by Ernest Borgnine as an old man and a young man in "The Bad Guy Club for Villains", Adam West as a young man in "Back to the Past") and his sidekick Barnacle Boy (voiced by Tim Conway as an old man and a young man in "The Bad Guy Club for Villains", Burt Ward as a young man in "Back to the Past") are two elderly and partially senile superheroes who live in a retirement home and are stars of SpongeBob and Patrick's favorite television show.
-Mermaid Man is known for completely forgetting things and yelling a prolonged "EVIL!" whenever he hears the word, while Barnacle Boy seems to be the smarter, more sensible, and more irritable of the two.
+Mermaid Man (voiced by Ernest Borgnine as an old man and a young man in "The Bad Guy Club for Villains", Adam West as a young man in "Back to the Past") and his sidekick Barnacle Boy (voiced by Tim Conway as an old man and a young man in "The Bad Guy Club for Villains", Burt Ward as a young man in "Back to the Past") are two elderly, semi-retired superheroes who live in Shady Shoals, a retirement home, and are stars of SpongeBob and Patrick's favorite television show.
+Mermaid Man is a stereotypically senile senior citizen who dramatically yells "Evil!" whenever he hears the word, while Barnacle Boy is shown to be the smarter, more sensible, and more irritable of the two.
+Besides being able to breathe underwater and talk to sea creatures, both men can throw water balls and telepathically summon sea creatures to help them fight against crime.
 "Mermaid Man Begins" confirms that their given first names are Ernie and Tim, referencing the first names of their respective voice actors.
 Aquaman artist Ramona Fradon drew the characters' comic book adventures.
+A series of SpongeBob SquarePants official collectors' trading cards published by Topps gives their last names as Huckler and Strangler.

-Since Borgnine and Conway's deaths in 2012 and 2019, both characters have been limited to cameo appearances without dialogue.
+Since Borgnine and Conway's deaths in 2012 and 2019, respectively, both characters have been limited to cameo appearances without dialogue, as the showrunners chose not to recast their voices.

 The Flying Dutchman

-The Flying Dutchman (voiced by Brian Doyle-Murray) is an irritable, mischievous pirate ghost who glows green.
+The Flying Dutchman (voiced by Brian Doyle-Murray in the TV series, Mark Hamill in The SpongeBob Movie: Search for SquarePants) is an irritable, mischievous pirate ghost who glows green.
 He is named after the ghost ship of the same name.
 He haunts the seven seas because his unburied corpse was used as a window display.
-He collects souls as a Satan-like character and resides in a cavern containing Davy Jones' Locker, a literal locker stuffed with smelly socks that belong to Monkees singer Davy Jones, which within the series is analogous to Hell and occasionally mentioned as a curse word.
+He collects souls as a Satan-like character and resides in a cavern containing Davy Jones' Locker, a literal locker stuffed with very smelly socks that belong to Monkees singer Davy Jones, which within the series is analogous to Hell and occasionally mentioned as a curse word.